 This is the unique thing about JSET; I don't prescribe sessions or dictate your training schedule like a conventional coach.
 You will have the freedom to decide how your training is structured.
 A range of factors come into play when making this choice, for example how much time you can commit to training, what type of training you enjoy and your injury risk are all important to consider.
 I will of course advise, but the final decision is yours.

 With regards to my own training, I’ve taken this training towards the extremely high distance, low speed side.
 In the 8 weeks before my 2h28min race I ran an average of 172km per week, at an average pace of 4:47min/km (70% of race pace).
 That’s almost 25km every single day!
 However, this is really not as impressive as it first may seem; because a) I rarely ran more than 15k in a single run and b) the only time I ever ran faster than 4:40min/km was my weekly parkrun.
 Essentially I’d run 10-15k in the morning, and 10-15k in the afternoon / evening.
 Every run was at a consistent pace, and never so fast I couldn't have a chat with whoever I was running with.

 For many people track sessions with a running club are fun, but they aren’t the only way to prepare yourself for a fast marathon.
 I will provide you with suggestions on how you meet your training target each week, but a huge benefit of JSET (over a conventional marathon training plan) is the flexibility I offer.
 JSET tells you how much training you need to do - you decide the style your training takes.

 Alongside this; JSET uses heart rate data to predict race performance.
-By consistently measuring an athlete's heart rate during training we are able to predict the marathon performance that they are likely to achieve.
-Of course you can use the JSET program regardless of whether you measure your heart rate or not, but you will get most out of your training by regularly wearing an accurate heart rate monitor.
+By regularly measuring an athlete's heart rate during training we are able to predict the marathon performance that they are likely to achieve.
+Of course you can use the JSET program regardless of whether you measure your heart rate or not, but you will get most out of your training by wearing an accurate heart rate monitor.